 It was built in the 17th century, on the site of the ancient Stadium of Domitian.
 Piazza Navona has dominantly a Roman Baroque style.

 During the day it’s hosting a large art and painting market, with many street artists on site.
-Arriving on the square, you’ll see 3 stunning fountains from the 17th century.
+Arriving at the square, you’ll see 3 stunning fountains from the 17th century.
 There’s one in the middle and two similar ones on the two sides of the square.

 The middle one is Fontana dei Quatro Fiumi, designed by G. L. Bernini.
 For those obsessed with the mysteries written by Dan Brown, this fountain has a significant role in the Angels and Demons.
 On the two sides of the piazza, the Fontana dei Moro and Fontana del Nettuno are standing.